Automattic/wp-calypso/packages/composite-checkout/README.md

 ### checkoutTheme

 An [@emotion/styled](https://emotion.sh/docs/styled) theme object that can be merged with custom theme variables and passed to [CheckoutProvider](#checkout-provider) in order to customize the default Checkout design.

+## createCheckoutStepGroupStore

+A function to create a `CheckoutStepGroupStore` which can be passed to [CheckoutStepGroup](#CheckoutStepGroup) if you need additional control over the steps.

 ### getDefaultOrderReviewStep